COVID-19: How pangolins trafficking can cause a pandemic

 Tamilnadu and Uttarakhand hotspots of pangolin trafficking in India

-While, pangolins have been regarded as the potential intermediate hosts of the novel coronavirus transferred from bats to humans, the Indian wildlife conservationists warn that the states of Tamilnadu and Uttarakhand are emerging as the hotspots for the poaching of the endangered scaly anteater mammal.
+While pangolins have been regarded as the potential intermediate hosts of the novel coronavirus transferred from bats to humans, the Indian wildlife conservationists warn that the states of Tamilnadu and Uttarakhand are emerging as the hotspots for the poaching of the endangered scaly anteater mammal.

 "The discovery of multiple lineages of pangolin coronavirus and their similarity to SARS-CoV-2 suggests that pangolins should be considered as possible hosts in the emergence of novel coronaviruses and should be removed from wet markets to prevent zoonotic transmission," said Ved Kumar, a former wildlife conservationist with Wildlife Institute of India (WII), and founder of Maaty Biodiversity Conservation & Societal Research Organization in Uttarakhand.